pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 Prepare your Pega Platform installation Docker image – 15 minutes
 -----------------------------------------------------------------

-As stated previously, you are required to have a [DockerHub](https://hub.docker.com/) account and log into it in order to see the [pega-installer-ready Docker image](https://hub.docker.com/r/pegasystems/pega-installer-ready).
+As stated previously, you must have a [DockerHub](https://hub.docker.com/) account and log into it in order to see the [Pega-installer-ready Docker image](https://hub.docker.com/r/pegasystems/pega-installer-ready).
 You also need the docker cli and docker-desktop installed on your system before you begin this procedure.
 The Pega-provided Docker image, pega-installer-ready, includes some components of a full installation image that you can use to install or upgrade the Pega Platform database.
 While it is built on top of a JDK, it does not contain the contents of the Pega distribution kit which are essential for installing or upgrading Pega Platform.

 Pega provides this image as the primary content of the final Docker image you will use to install or upgrade Pega Platform.
 This section describes how you can use this Docker image in combination with a Dockerfile and the Pega Platform distribution image that you have made available on your local system.
 The procedure assumes you’ve downloaded the software in [Downloading Pega Platform to your local system](#_Downloading_Pega_Platform) and installed the required components on your local system listed in [Install required applications for the deployment](#creating-a-local-folder-to-access-all-of-the-configuration-files).

 Follow these steps to create a Docker image you can use to install or upgrade Pega Platform.

-1. From your Powershell running with Administrator privileges, ensure you are logged into your DockerHub account:
+1. From your PowerShell running with Administrator privileges, ensure you are logged into your DockerHub account:

 `$ docker login -u \<username\> -p \<username-password\>`